SubnauticaModding/Nautilus/Nautilus/Documentation/guides/debugging.md

 ### Using Visual Studio's built-in Debugger

+Visual Studio does not provide support for Unity out of the box.
+We first need to make sure you have the correct plugin installed to enable Unity debugging.

+- Follow the instructions on [Microsoft's help page](https://learn.microsoft.com/en-us/visualstudio/gamedev/unity/get-started/getting-started-with-visual-studio-tools-for-unity?pivots=windows) to install the `Game Development with Unity` workload.
+  - You do not need to install Unity itself or the Unity Hub, just the VS workload is enough.
+- To make sure you won't have to repeat the following steps every time you want to debug, ensure that in the options menu found via the menu bar under `Tools > Options > Tools for Unity > General` the setting `Use saved debug targets` is set to `true`.
 - In the menu bar at the top of the screen, select `Debug > Attach Unity Debugger`.
 - In the new window that pops up, click `Input IP`.
 - Enter the address you noted down earlier from the doorstep config.
 By default, the hostname will be 127.0.0.1 and the port 10000.
 - Save the connection.

+From now on, you can debug your mod at any time by choosing your saved connection from the `Attach to Unity Player` button with the green play symbol in the top right of your IDE.
+Note that you must start Subnautica *first* and then connect the debugger *second*.
+Start setting breakpoints, explore your code in real time, and see what your variables are really doing.

 Learn more about Visual Studio's debugger and what it can do [in the official docs](https://learn.microsoft.com/en-us/visualstudio/debugger/debugger-feature-tour?view=vs-2022).